 Our aim is to apply relevant psychological findings to journalism.
 We elaborate on selected basic knowledge from social, cognitive and community psychology and convey it in an understandable way using concrete examples from journalistic practice.
 Each article provides you with practical tools and tips for all aspects of everyday professional life, from planning and conducting research to formulating better interview questions and moderating debates, all the way up to publication.

 Societies need journalists to provide reliable information and the framework for a shared reality.
 Media professionals shape not only their audiences' knowledge of the world but also their decisions.
 They can encourage and enable democratic participation, but they can also unintentionally contribute to news avoidance, polarisation and distorted views depending on the selection and design of topics, use of language and visual material, and perspectives presented, or even depending on the focus: Is the spotlight on problems or solutions?

 Journalists themselves are also subject to cognitive biases.
 They, too, are part of the social fabric they report on.
 Being aware of this and dealing with it responsibly on the job can help one get even closer to the "best obtainable version of the truth" (Carl Bernstein).

-Human information processing, impression formation and judgment, basic needs or social dynamics in communities and conflict situations: Psychology in its many forms and aims is a valuable resource for journalism.
+Human information processing, impression formation and judgement, basic needs or social dynamics in communities and conflict situations: Psychology in its many forms and aims is a valuable resource for journalism.
 In our twelve-part article series, which we will publish in German and English on the Bonn Institute website over the coming months, we look for answers to the following questions, among others:

 - What attracts attention?
 How do people seek, weigh and evaluate information?
-What influences the assessment of contexts, risks and opportunities?

 - What makes people feel personally involved and relevant?
 What motivates them to become active in a cause and participate in discussions or other democratic processes?